 Most PPC advertising opportunities are bid-oriented.
 Because there a limited amount of prominent positions on most websites, the host sites use a bid method where, in essence, the top bidder gets the top position.
 In practice this is rarely the case because of formulas to determine the highest quality of ads.
 Higher quality ads can trump position on higher bid ads.

-Various entities are more than others based on the popularity of the platform.
+Various entities cost more than others based on the popularity of the platform.
 For instance, Google is more competitive bidding than Bing because the higher volume of users on Google.
-Contact Denver PPC management consultant Jon Camrud at 303-750-6114 for costs and advice on getting into pay per click advertising.

 * From DMA’s The Power of Direct Marketing: ROI, Sales, Expenditures and Employment in the US, 2009-2010 Edition